Platform comparison

 -

-Standardised processes, stage gates, and approvals must be consistent across projects
+Standardised processes, stage gates, documentation and approvals must be consistent across projects

 -